iifl-logo

 Policy Initiatives and Strategic Direction

-To enhance domestic pharmaceutical production and strengthen the healthcare system, the Government of India has introduced several strategic policy measures.
-These aim to improve affordability, accessibility, and innovation while reducing dependence on imports.
+To enhance domestic pharmaceutical production and reinforce healthcare system resilience, the Government of India has introduced several strategic policy measures.
+These aim to improve affordability accessibility, and innovation while reducing dependence on imports.
 Key initiatives include:

-These efforts build upon earlier programmes such as the Production Linked Incentive (PLI) schemes (PLI I 1.0 and 2.0) and the Bulk Drug Parks initiative.
+These efforts build upon earlier programs such as the Production Linked Incentive (PLI) schemes (PLI 1.0 and 2.0) and the Bulk Drug Parks initiative.
 Collectively, these policies aim to position India as a self-reliant, globally competitive pharmaceutical manufacturing hub.

 Future Outlook